 - 1st Place IBJJF International Masters & Seniors (2010*)

 - 1st Place CBJJ Brazilian National Teams Tournament (1998)

 Team/Association: Barbosa JJ

 Patricia Lage Biography

-Patricia Lage was born on the 7th of April, 1977 in São Paulo, Brazil, where she was born and raised.
+Patricia Lage was born on March 7, 1977, in São Paulo, Brazil, where she was born and raised.
 Patricia’s mother used to take her to Judo classes and watch her father (Roberto Lage) train.
 She was enthusiastic and wanted to mimic her father in the Japanese art, but she was told she could not because females were not allowed to train at the dojo.
 Patricia used to do swimming classes at the “Foquinha” academy in Sao Paulo, an academy that also had kids classes for Jiu-Jitsu, after seeing children practicing BJJ, Patricia asked her mother to sign her up which she did.
 The coach there was the legendary Otavio de Almeida, who also trained with Patricia’s father.